 OAKLAND A’s CONCEPT

-during my time working on the MLB at under armour, i developed something of a fascination with the oakland athletics. in a league of blacks and blues and reds, the a’s green-and-yellow color scheme pops, and they have a rich, eclectic visual history. in short, the athletics have a nice aesthetic.
+During my time working on the MLB at under armour, I developed something of a fascination with the Oakland Athletics.
+In a league of blacks and blues and reds, the A's green-and-yellow color scheme pops.

-THE “OAKLAND” mark at the hem of the jersey reaffirms the a’s commitment to their home city and state. in an age of franchise mobility (especially in california), the a’s are an important part of the fabric that makes up their community.
-This mark lets the a’s faithful know they matter to their team.
+The “OAKLAND” mark at the hem of the jersey reaffirms the A’s commitment to their home city and state.
+In a time where teams are leaving The Town, the A’s are an important part of the community fabric.

-finally, the all-yellow alternate rounds out the lineup. it’s by far the boldest look of the three, and the look most closely identified with the a’s. they were pioneers of bold uniform design, and never more so than going hear-to-toe yellow, which the did for a number of year (in contrast to the one-year-only all-green look).
-An oakland visual signature, the yellow sanitary sock under a green stirrup, is most at home with this uniform.
+Finally, the all-yellow alternate rounds out the lineup.
+It’s by far the boldest look of the three, but the most unmistakably A's.
+Pioneers of bold uniform design, the A's wore all-yellow as a matter of routine once upon a time.
+The signature yellow sanitary sock under a green stirrup is most at home with this uniform.